 Back in the house’s warmth, the pacing may continue, or if luck holds, she’ll doze again soon.

-The dozing comes easier now.
-The strong short legs that carried her on hill climbs, on all weather hikes, propelling her onto the couch to her favorite lookout are slow and cranky, moving tentatively.
-The cloudy eyes, the small bewilderments, the hearing loss compressing her surroundings are all her present existence, yet she still loves this life way too much to leave it.
+Dozing comes easier now.
+The strong, short legs that carried her on hill climbs, on all-weather hikes, propelling her onto the couch to her favorite lookout, are slow and cranky and move tentatively.
+The cloudy eyes, the small bewilderments, the hearing loss compressing her surroundings are all her present existence.
+Yet, she still loves this life way too much to leave it.
 Grief is for us, not for her: she is blissfully devoid of self-pity, free to live out her quirky dotage as it comes.
-We accommodate, assist, hug, and excuse each mishap.
+We accommodate, assist, hug and excuse each mishap.

 We’ve become the crazy old couple we’d have scorned in our youth, lavishing countless hours and dollars on a dog, willingly.
-I scale back my strength training so shoulders and hips can handle the pickup and carry without pain.
-We reserve movies and dinners out for only those deserving of hiring the dogsitter: we’d rather hang out with Evie, checking frequently while she naps that the soft blonde fur still gently rises and falls.
+I scale back my strength training so shoulders and hips can handle the pickup-and-carry tasks without pain.
+We reserve movies and dinners out for only those deserving of hiring the dogsitter: We’d rather hang out with Evie, checking frequently while she naps that the soft blonde fur still gently rises and falls.